Nyandwi/deep-computer-vision/README.md

 For used tools, check tools overview.
 For further Computer Vision learning resources, check further resources page.

-V1 Release month: Aug-Oct 2022
+V1 Release month: Aug-Oct 2022, or Sept 26(would be same as ML package :-D)

 ## Outline